developer-friendly/blog/docs/posts/0005-install-k3s-on-ubuntu22.md

 obvious tips at the end of this post.

 First, you need to create an account on Hetzner Cloud[^2] and generate an API token[^3].
-Your generated token must have write access cause we need to create resources on your behalf.
+Your generated token must have write access cause the TF files will create resources on your behalf.

 ## Step 1: Create the server